 The plant that gives us turmeric actually conceals the nourishing part in the ground.
-To clarify, a rhizome is an underground stem.
-That is to say, the rhizome of the turmeric plant has a soft, orange flesh inside.
+The rhizome, or underground stem, of the turmeric plant has a soft, orange flesh inside.
 This is where we get turmeric from.
 It is a member of the ginger family.
-‘Turmeric oil also has healing benefits, some of which we tell you more about.’

 What is curcumin?

 It’s thought that many of turmeric’s benefits are thanks to a polyphenol called curcumin.